thermalogic/SEUIF97/ExcelVBA/README.md

 ## 3 The Path Reference Issue to Excel Add-in

-Sometimes We write our own functions using VBA placed in add-ins.
+Sometimes,we write our own functions using VBA placed in add-ins.
 As long as the add-in is installed, the functions work as expected.

 But.
 You get into trouble when **the location of the add-in changes**.